top of page

 Does R. Allen Design redraw plans from magazines or internet?

-I respect my design peers whether it be residential designers, architects, or engineers so I am very sensitive to "copying" others designs and expect the same from them as professionals.
+I respect my design peers, whether it be residential designers, architects, or engineers, so I am very sensitive to "copying" others' designs and expect the same from them as professionals.
 This is something that I do not promote.
-As a customer, we know that you have to get ideas from somewhere and many ideas are typical so it is not plagiarism.
+As a customer, we know that you have to get ideas from somewhere, and many ideas are typical, so it is not plagiarism.
 As an example, if you spend any time on Pinterest, you will see many of the same designs in many plans from many different sources.
-If you have a picture or sketch of a floor plan of a kitchen that shows the sink in an island and a stove in a certain location or other typical items such as this, it would not be plagiarism.
+If you have a picture or sketch of a floor plan of a kitchen that shows the sink in an island and a stove in a certain location, or other typical items such as this, it would not be plagiarism.
 We can work on creating your custom kitchen similar to this.
-If you see a home with stone on the front porch and wooden posts I can create this in my own way to be similar.
-If you have a floor plan from a magazine and you like the way something is laid out we can work with that idea but I don't approve of copying other professional's work.
-If there is specific design that you want to look like another professionals work but you would rather work with me on your design, you can always purchase the internet plans which in most cases will allow you to build one residence "like" or "modified" with the exact looks or elements.
-I have had several clients do this and it is the proper route for letting me do your design drawings and respecting someone else's work.
+If you see a home with stone on the front porch and wooden posts, I can create this in my way to be similar.
+If you have a floor plan from a magazine and you like the way something is laid out, we can work with that idea, but I don't approve of copying other professionals' work.
+If there is a specific design that you want to look like another professional's work, but you would rather work with me on your design, you can always purchase the internet plans, which in most cases will allow you to build one residence "like" or "modified" with the exact looks or elements.
+I have had several clients do this, and it is the proper route for letting me do your design drawings and respecting someone else's work.
 There is a set of plans in my office I am estimating a price to design that a customer purchased from an online website.
-The customer now owns the right from the Architect for us to re-design this house with modifications (or not) for one time construction.
-I have found several ways to improve the plan from a design and cost perspective so it is worth the customer purchasing a one time use and allowing me to modify some areas to keep him in budget.
+The customer now owns the right from the Architect for us to re-design this house with modifications (or not) for one-time construction.
+I have found several ways to improve the plan from a design and cost perspective, so it is worth the customer purchasing a one-time use and allowing me to modify some areas to keep him in budget.
 If you are unsure, please consult with me so I can determine if you need to purchase the rights to the design or if you are just using an idea that is not "copyrighted" to that design.
 I will be glad to help make the right decision in regards to whether or not something is plagiarism.
-If you see a design on this site that is one of my custom designs I will be glad to sell it to you if there are no restrictions in the contract but if it is a design that originated from another source you will have to purchase their plans first.
-I respect my associates work and try to make sure I stay in a safe zone and not copy their designs without permission.
+If you see a design on this site that is one of my custom designs, I will be glad to sell it to you if there are no restrictions in the contract, but if it is a design that originated from another source, you will have to purchase their plans first.
+I respect my associates' work and try to make sure I stay in a safe zone and do not copy their designs without permission.

 Does R. Allen Design only do design work in East TN and Western NC?

-• This is where I do the most of my designs but I have completed designs in many states whether for my business personally or for other companies that I still currently do home designs for.
-East TN and Western NC are within driving distance and it allows me to do site visits to help determine design needs when necessary.
-With that said, I have lots of designs that I have never been within 1000 miles of but I have been able work via pictures, email, and contractor information.
+• This is where I do most of my designs, but I have completed designs in many states, whether for my business personally or for other companies that I still currently do home designs for.
+East TN and Western NC are within driving distance, and it allows me to do site visits to help determine design needs when necessary.
+With that said, I have lots of designs that I have never been within 1000 miles of, but I have been able to work via pictures, email, and contractor information.

 Does R. Allen Design have any types of construction they specialize in?

-• I design all types of residential construction from wood, brick, stone, etc. With that said, I do enjoy heavy timber and log style construction projects.
-Unfortunately that is less than 10% of the construction types in the US.
-Early in my design career, I was a full time project designer and project manager for Hearthstone, Inc. in the 1990's.
+• I design all types of residential construction from wood, brick, stone, etc. With that said, I do enjoy heavy timber and log-style construction projects.
+Unfortunately, that is less than 10% of the construction types in the US.
+Early in my design career, I was a full-time project designer and project manager for Hearthstone, Inc. in the 1990s.
 They design, sell, and manufacture Heavy Timber Frame and Log Home projects.
 If you look at their website, you will see many projects that I designed and worked on in the past and some recently.
-After 22 years, I am still thankfully designing Timber Frame and Log style homes for this company thru my business.
+After 22 years, I am still thankfully designing Timber Frame and Log style homes for this company through my business.
 You will note this if you see some of the photos throughout my site.
 I still have a great relationship with Hearthstone, Inc. in Newport, TN.
-I am also licensed provider to sell timber components for my designs through the company to contractors and clients.
+I am also a licensed provider to sell timber components for my designs through the company to contractors and clients.
 Please feel free to ask me about special pricing options that Hearthstone, Inc. offers to my clients during the design phase of your project.
 With all the above said, I am happy to design any style or type of home.
 I love the variety of styles and types that people request.

 Do design plans have to be stamped by a Professional Engineer or Architect?